ottozumkeller/QR-Code-Reader/README.md

    - A click on the system tray icon

 2. Select the QR code or the whole screen via Windows Snipping Tool.
-3. The content of the QR code is copied to the clipboard and displayed in a notification (if it is a valid URL, it can be opened directly via the integrated button)
+3. The content of the QR code is copied to the clipboard and displayed in a notification.
+For some QR codes the notification will display a custom action like "Follow Link" or "Connect to Network" (see [Screenshot Collection](.\#Screenshots))

 ## Screenshots